SpaDA: A Spatial Dataflow Architecture Programming Language: Cerebras Wafer-Scale Engine and CSL

 \section{Cerebras Wafer-Scale Engine and CSL}

-The Cerebras Wafer-Scale Engine (WSE) comprises hundreds of thousands of processing elements (PEs) arranged in a two-dimensional grid.
-Each PE contains local SRAM and an ALU optimized for floating-point operations.
-Unlike cache-based architectures, the WSE achieves high throughput through disaggregated memory---each PE accesses only its local memory with sub-nanosecond latency.
-Programming the WSE is accomplished through the Cerebras Software Language (CSL), a low-level kernel language that provides explicit control over communication, memory, and task scheduling.
+The Cerebras Wafer-Scale Engine (WSE) comprises 730,000--900,000 processing elements (PEs) arranged in a two-dimensional mesh topology.
+Each PE contains a SIMD-capable ALU and 48KB of local SRAM for storing data and code.
+Each PE accesses only its local memory with sub-nanosecond latency and can communicate with the other PEs by sending messages through the on-chip fabric~\cite{MiyajimaSC25}.